MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-altair-acusolve-content.md

 AcuSolve is a computational fluid dynamics (CFD) analyzer.
 It provides comprehensive software and tools to solve fluid mechanics problems like thermal analysis, aerodynamics, and noise reduction.
-AcuSolve:

-- Is finite-element based and uses distinct methods to solve all fluid problems: Navier-Stokes, smoothed-particle hydrodynamic, and Lattice Boltzmann.
+AcuSolve is finite-element based and uses distinct methods to solve all fluid problems: Navier-Stokes, smoothed-particle hydrodynamic, and Lattice Boltzmann.
+It enables simulations that involve flow, heat transfer, turbulence,
-- Enables simulations that involve flow, heat transfer, turbulence, and non-Newtonian materials.
+    and non-Newtonian materials.

 ## Why deploy AcuSolve on Azure?